World Earth Day 50th Anniversary ++

-However, this year was slightly different with people encouraged to protest virtually, in order to prevent the spread of coronavirus.
-It means the 50th anniversary of the day will be the first ever Digital Earth Day, in which participants are encouraged to share #EarthDay2020 in a collective call for transformative action for our planet.
+However, last year was slightly different with people encouraged to protest virtually, in order to prevent the spread of coronavirus.
+It means the 50th anniversary of the day was the first ever Digital Earth Day, in which participants were encouraged to share #EarthDay2020 in a collective call for transformative action for our planet.

-Please consider our next steps in moving forwards, steps that will not take us back to the many environmental problems that we had before the world wide lock-down, including the highly believed reason for the causes of the virus.
+Please consider our next steps very carefully in moving forwards, steps that will not take us back to the many environmental problems that we had before the world wide lock-downs, including the highly believed reason for the causes of the virus.

-During lock-down we currently have a much better Planet already.
-We have so much less POLLUTION, both in the Air, the Rivers and Seas; we have seen the wonderful worldwide Images to back it up on the News and Social Media, but we also need to tackle Fossil Fuels, Plastics, Palm oil abuse and all other major environmental problems that we have.
+During lock-down, however we currently had a much better Planet.
+We had so much less POLLUTION, both in the Air, the Rivers and Seas; we have seen the wonderful worldwide Images to back it up on the News and Social Media, but we also need to tackle Fossil Fuels, Plastics, Palm oil abuse and all other major environmental problems that we have.